esri-es/arcgis-vector-tiles/README.md

 * etc.

 ## More info about vector tiles
-How to create new styles, advanges of using them, etc. Check this [awesome list](https://esri-es.github.io/awesome-arcgis/arcgis/content/service-types/tile-map-service/vector-tiles/) of resources.
+Learn how to create new styles, advanges of using them, etc. with this [awesome list](https://esri-es.github.io/awesome-arcgis/arcgis/content/service-types/tile-map-service/vector-tiles/) of resources.